Revelation may be describing events Christians will experience prior to the return of Jesus.

 (All Scriptures cited come from the NIV2011 version of the Bible)

 One of the more common interpretations of the book of Revelation is that it is primarily describing what will happen in the world following an event called the Rapture.
 Many Christians believe that the Rapture will result in the removal of all believers in Christ from the earth and that this will be followed by seven years of tribulation and judgment for those remaining – those “left behind”.
-It is my contention however that Revelation it is not providing a glimpse of what will happen to the world and those living it after Christians have been taken from it but that it is describing for the most part events Christians will witness or experience prior to the return of Jesus.
-Some of the events Revelation describes are problems everyone in the world has or will experience; some are ones only Christians have or will experience; and some will happen only to those who are enemies of God.
+It is my contention however that Revelation is not describing what will happen in the world after Christians have been taken from it but instead is for the most part describing events Christians will witness or experience prior to the return of Jesus.
+Some of these are ones everyone will experience, some are ones only Christians will experience, and some will happen only to those who are enemies of God.

 In this post I will elaborate on this.
 As I do, I will divide Revelation into these sections and themes:

 - Chapter 1: Whom John was writing to and why he was writing to them.

 - Chapters 2-3: What was happening then: the good, bad, and ugly.